Submit the following:

 - Unofficial Transcripts (official transcripts required within the first semester)

 - Three recommendation letters (at least one must be a professional reference)

 - Full-time Code: VP9-M4-97

-To request consideration for a GMAT/GRE waiver, students must meet one of two options and upload the appropriate form to their application:
+To request consideration for a GMAT/GRE waiver, students must meet one of three options and upload the waiver request to their application:

-Applicants must have extensive work experience in a career with upward mobility and a minimum of five years of professional experience.
+Applicants must have extensive work experience in a career with upward mobility and a minimum of three years of professional experience.
 PLEASE NOTE: Waiver forms will only be considered if the MBA application is complete.
+Qualifying exam scores are reviewed as priority consideration as only a limited number of waivers can be approved.
 If you meet this criteria, please upload this form to your application.

 Applicants who have earned a bachelor's degree from USF Tampa, a State of Florida Preeminent Institution, or from an Association of American University (AAU) and have a cumulative GPA of 3.5 or higher as indicated on the transcript (no rounding), can submit a GMAT waiver request.
+Qualifying exam scores are reviewed as priority consideration as only a limited number of waivers can be approved.
 If you meet this criteria, please upload this form to your application.